| Product Alerts

 Rose saw enough cats come through her Arkansas office that she started

+to videotape them.
 She taped two-year-old Punkin, who's owner says

 she applied Hartz Advanced Care Plus to her pet in July of last year.